sjbylo/aba/README.md

 ```
 make sno
 ```
 - This will create a directory 'sno' and then install SNO OpenShift using the Agent-based installer.
-If you are using vmware it will create the VMs for you.
+If you are using VMware it will create the VMs for you.
 - Be sure to go through *all* the values in 'aba/vmware.conf' and 'sno/aba.conf'.
 - Be sure to set up your DNS entries in advance.
 See above on Prerequisites.
 - Aba will show you the installation progress.
 You can also run 'make ssh' to log into the rendezvous server to troubleshoot.
 If there are any issues - e.g. incorrect DNS records - fix them and try again.
 All commands are idempotent.